nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Saving the data

-Supply Central data are saved in the hard disk automatically after any command that changes the data.
+SupplyCentral data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the Supplier data file

-SupplyCentral supplier data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+SupplyCentral supplier data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, SupplyCentral will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>